OGBASH03/js_quiz_challenge/README.md

-# JAVA
+# JAVASCRIPT QUIZ

 ## Description

-This repository contains a simple quiz application built with Python.
+This repository contains a simple quiz application built with Java Script, HTML, & CSS.
 The app asks the user multiple-choice questions and gives feedback on whether the answer is correct or incorrect.

 ## Usage